benjysugi/benjysugi/README.md

 - ActionScript
 - Go

+I sometimes do x86 asm but i'm not the best at it

 ##### My main focus is usually games and software, but I occasionally do AI

 ### More about me: